-If the small Breton city now enjoys an international artistic reputation, it is because Pont-Aven has seduced many generations of artists.
-The history of the city is closely linked to the several generations of painters who came to capture the beauty and the charm of its streets.
-If the first artists who settled in Pont-Aven around 1860 were mostly academic , they were soon followed by the Impressionists and Synthetists: Paul Gauguin, Emile Bernard or Paul Sérusier were the leaders of a pictorial renewal known as School of Pont-Aven.
+The history of the Pont-Aven is closely linked to the several generations of painters who came to capture the beauty and the charm of its streets.
+If the first artists who settled in Pont-Aven around 1860 were mostly academic , they were soon followed by the Impressionists and Synthetists: Paul Gauguin, Emile Bernard or Paul Sérusier were the leaders of a pictorial renewal worldwide known as “School of Pont-Aven”.

 The Xavier Grall promenade in the city center combines walkways and pedestrian paths dedicated to this famous poet, journalist and writer.
 This path goes along the river in the shades of the trees and is one of the most charming spots of Pont-Aven!
 This small walk is located right in the city centre, however you might feel like you are walking in a place out of the world, an enchanted path under the blooming trees.

 The many granite chaos of the Aven river have encouraged the establishment of dams and the development of mills in the city and in the surrounding area.
 The famous local saying “Pont-Aven renown city, 14 mills, 15 houses” referred to these 14 water mills that were once in operation.
 Nowadays, visitor can discover them by strolling along the water.

 Le Bois d’Amour, “the Wood of Love”: a mythical place in Pont-Aven, mysterious, inspiring and poetic.
 Along the banks of the Aven river, this one-hour walk under beech trees is an enchanted break in a high place of the History of Art: the shades of the Bois d’Amour and the advices of Paul Gauguin would have inspired the painter Paul Sérusier for his legendary painting “The Talisman”, a true manifesto of the Nabi movement and a prelude to abstract art.